mseminatore/firth/README.md

-FUNC | : | Colon feels obscure for a modern function declaration ENDIF | THEN | I prefer IF-ELSE-ENDIF to the Forth IF-ELSE-THEN construct FOR | DO | The `limit` and `index` make this is a FOR loop by modern standards ALLOC | ALLOT | Alloc seems better for allocating space for cells
+FUNC | : | Colon feels obscure for a modern function declaration ENDIF | THEN | I prefer IF-ELSE-ENDIF to the Forth IF-ELSE-THEN construct FOR | DO | The `limit` and `index` make this is a FOR loop by modern standards ALLOC | ALLOT | Alloc feels more modern for allocating space for memory cells

 At the moment I prefer `func` as a colon synonym.
 It is short yet descriptive, which seems to be in the spirit of Forth word naming.
 So that is what I've